-Beginning in 1849 as the Australian Mutual Provident Society, managing life insurance, AMP has evolved over 170 years to be a publicly listed, global wealth manager.
+Beginning in 1849 as the Australian Mutual Provident Society, offering life insurance, AMP has evolved over 170 years to be a publicly listed, global wealth manager.

 Today, we help millions of people in our home markets of Australia and New Zealand, and around the world, to create and protect their wealth.

 - 1849 – The Australian Mutual Provident Society opens for business

 - 1860 – Benjamin Short joins AMP as its first agent